Alfantin/Tag/README.md

-This framework is simple and flexible binary data format inspired from Minecraft Named Binary Tag format.
+Tag is simple and flexible binary data format inspired from Minecraft's Tag format.

 I created it for my personal unity projects to save game, level, settings etc and network communication.